hplgit/doconce/README.md

 ### Installation

-DocOnce is a pure Python package and installed by
+DocOnce is a pure Python package and can be installed with `pip`.

 ```
+Terminal> sudo pip install --upgrade git+https://github.com/doconce/preprocess
 Terminal> sudo pip install --upgrade .
 ```